herbetyp/go-product-api/README.md

 cp -r docs/samples/*.sample $PWD; for i in *.sample ; do mv "$i" "$(basename "$i" .sample)" ; done && source envs.sh
 ```
 > [!NOTE]
-> When restarting the terminal session, the `source envs.sh` command must be executed again.
+> When you restart the terminal session, you will need to run the `source envs.sh` command again.

-2) #### Run app in Docker container (with docker compose module) or run direct from terminal
+2) #### Run application in Docker container (with Docker Composer module) or directly from terminal
 ```bash
 # using docker container, running on http://localhost:3000
 docker compose up -d